-Octopus 3.5 introduced subscriptions, which can call a web service or send an email when Octopus events occur.
+Subscriptions can call a web service or send an email when Octopus events occur.

 The event can also be a script step in a project.
 If the script is defined as a step template it can be shared among the related projects.
 However, it is difficult to ensure that two copies of the script do not run at the same time.

-Orchestrating the Deployment of Multiple Projects
+Orchestrating the deployment of multiple projects

 Below are two different approaches to orchestrating multiple projects.
 Depending on the projects and requirements, one or a combination of these two approaches may be used.
 This orchestration is useful for when: